Pet Relocation Hong Kong

 There are few airlines offering pet travel to Hong Kong from the UK.
 Cathay Pacific is one of the main airlines that offer direct flights from the UK to Hong Kong, which is recommended for pet travel to minimise stress and disruption to your beloved pet.

 As Cathay Pacific’s preferred agents for pet travel to Hong Kong, PBS Travel has a wealth of knowledge and experience on all available routes, options and specific flight restrictions.

 Like many other countries, Hong Kong has some import restrictions on certain dog breeds being allowed into the country.
 This is because of these breeds being considered dangerous.

 - Fila Brazileiro

-Pregnant female dogs cannot travel to Hong Kong unless they are less than 4 weeks pregnant.
+Hong Kong also restricts pregnant dogs from travelling unless they are under 4 weeks pregnant.